Christiane Herzog

-Christiane Herzog (née Krauss; (26 October 1936 – 19 June 2000) was the wife of Roman Herzog, the former president of Germany.
+Christiane Herzog (née Krauss) (26 October 1936, Munich – 19 June 2000, Munich) was the wife of Roman Herzog, the former president of Germany.

 Biography

 She was the daughter of a Protestant parish priest, Paul Krauss and his wife Friedl.
 As a child Christiane was probably destined for leadership joining the Pathfinder movement.
-She was educated at the same school as her future husband, Landshut Grammar, in The Allgau, Bavaria, and studied at the University of Munich graduating in Pedagogy, in 1955.
+She was educated at the same school as her future husband, Landshut Grammar, in The Allgau, Bavaria, and studied at the Ludwig-Maximilians-Universität München to graduate in Pedagogy, in 1955.
 She married in 1958, still aged only twenty-one, Roman Herzog, a childhood sweetheart.
 Christiane and her husband were members of the Evangelical Church in Germany.
 They had two sons (born 1959 and 1964).
 Before he was elected President, Roman had a long and distinguished career as a legal scholar and professor at various universities, and since as a Member of Parliament, as a cabinet minister in the state of Baden-Württemberg, as a judge and finally President of the Federal Constitutional Court of Germany from 1987 to 1994.
 The family lived in a number of cities, moving in 1969 to Ziegelhausen, near Heidelberg.
 From 1973 the family resided in the West German capital Bonn.
 Before moving to Stuttgart in 1978 and then finally to Karlsruhe.

 From 1985 to 1993, she was the Christliches Jugenddorfwerk Deutschlands Vice President.
-During her husband's tenure as President, she was the patron of the German UNICEF committee and the Müttergenesungswerk, and took on several charitable responsibilities.
+During her husband's tenure as President, she was the patron of the German UNICEF committee and the Müttergenesungswerk, and took on several charitable responsibilities, such as visiting orphanages in South America.
 On her husband's election as President of Germany she is said to have remarked "I do not consider myself a carnation in the button-hole."

-During 1990s Christiane appeared in several films.
+During the 1990s, Christiane appeared in several films.
 Beckmann (1999) in which she was uncredited for one episode, was a successful series that reached international audiences.
 On the television show Zu Gast bei Christiane Herzog (1996), where she invited a guest (usually some prominent person) to the Bellevue Palace and discussed contemporary issues in the kitchen of the presidential residence while they were cooking.
 This theme gained critical acclaim when published into English as An Invitation to Dine. and Kochern mit Kindern.